aiwithbenefits/mcp-memory/README.md

 The system finds conceptually related information even when the exact words don't match.

+## 🔒 Security

+MCP Memory implements several security measures to protect user data:

+- Each user's memories are stored in **isolated namespaces** within Vectorize for data separation
+- Built-in **rate limiting** prevents abuse (**100 req/min** - you can change it in wrangler.jsonc)
+- **Authentication is based on userId only**
+  - While this is sufficient for basic protection due to rate limiting
+  - Additional authentication layers (like API keys or OAuth) can be easily added if needed
+- All data is stored in Cloudflare's secure infrastructure
+- All communications are secured with industry-standard TLS encryption (automatically provided by Cloudflare's SSL/TLS certification)

 ## 💰 Cost Information - FREE for Most Users

 MCP Memory is free to use for normal usage levels: